Rehab 4 Addiction

 Heroin is a dangerous substance to become addicted to.
 Much like alcohol, it has the ability to trigger physical dependency, and this means that treatment requires both a physical and psychological process of weaning.

-In order to wean the body from heroin dependency, a careful detox process is required.
+In order to wean the body from heroin dependency, a careful detox procedure is required.

 The withdrawal brought on by stopping consumption can cause the body to react in dangerous ways, so weaning must be conducted slowly and with the relevant medicinal support.